Labor Negotiations are in Full Swing

 The bottom line?
-The City is ready to work out new contract agreements with labor partners that provide continuing fair wages for employees, while balancing other City priorities.
+The City is at the table with labor partners to negotiate new contract agreements that provide continuing fair wages for employees, while balancing other City priorities.

 The Financial Plan projects that, while the City will experience continued strong, but slowing, growth in tax revenues over the next five years, the cost of City services will outpace growth in tax revenues, resulting in ongoing structural deficits: